coingaming/task-sports-feed/README.md

 A few things to note:
 - No external database should be used.
 If persistence is needed, it should be done entirely in memory.
 - Order is very important.
 Messages for each match should be processed in the order it was defined in the `json` file.
-For example, the last status for event `23499706` should be `paused`.
+For example, the last status for match `23499706` should be `paused`.
 - We're very much interested in how you use concurrency.
 - We want to see how you test the solution.
 - The application does not need to be deployed on a remote server, but appropriate instructions on how to run it locally is essential.